plangrade/omniauth-plangrade/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add omniauth-oauth2 and this line to your application's Gemfile:

     gem 'omniauth-plangrade', git: 'https://github.com/topherreynoso/omniauth-plangrade'